-ACAUTION High Engine Temperature Cutoff will shut down engine in an overheat condition only if coolant is sufficiently high to physically contact shutdown switch.
+High Engine Temperature Cutoff will shut down engine in an overheat condition only if coolant is sufficiently high to physically contact shutdown switch.
 Loss of coolant will allow engine to overheat without protection of shutdown device and cause severe damage to the engine.
-It is therefore imperative that adequate engine levels be maintained to provide operational integrity of the cooling system and for engine coolant overheat shutdown protection.
+It is therefore imperative that adequate engine levels be maintained to ensure operational integrity of cooling system and engine coolant overheat shutdown protection.